Skip to content

 • Level 2 Youth Tennis - Orange Ball Rally: (ages 8-11) Emphasis on starting/sustaining a rally.

-• Level 3 Youth Tennis - Green Ball Rally: (ages 11-14) Increased rally ability provides game expansion.
+• Level 3 Youth Tennis - Green Ball Rally: (ages 11-13) Increased rally ability provides game expansion.

-• Level 5 Youth Tennis - Middle/High School Intermediate: (ages 13-18) New to the program, plays related sports, holds higher JV or varsity position, or has instructor approval.
+• High School Prep - (ages 13-18) Plays related sports, holds higher JV or varsity position or has instructor approval.

 • Apex Tournament Team: (invite only).